-What is Yogic Breathing?
+What is Yogic Breathing or Deep Breathing?

 God has created the mind and vital breath (Prana) for the movement of this physical body.
 Without Prana the physical body is no more than a lump of clay.
 Body’s functioning stops if vital breath (Prana) moves out of the body.
 When mind works the Prana moves.
 The relation of mind and Prana is akin to a vehicle and its driver where both exert motion on each other.
 Therefore, the wise man should study correct breathing if they like to hold off the flickering mind and concentrate.
 After learning the science of breathing, a person learns regulation of breathing which leads to all happiness, material and spiritual, from acquiring the kingdoms to supreme bliss.